observ-vol-mgt/observ-vol-mgt/controller/docs/architecture.md

 # Volume Manager Controller

 ## Architecture

 The Volume Manager Controller is responsible for receiving information from the Observability Collectors and Observability Processors.
 It then performs a set of operations to contextualize and analyze this information.
 Along with the user-provided policies, the Controller generates insights and conducts automation operations to control and optimize the volume of observability data.

 The volume manager is built around pipelines of tasks that are executed asynchronously.
-Each task performs a different function and the pipelines are configurable to allow flexibility and support for various use cases.
+Each task performs a different function, and the pipelines are configurable to allow flexibility and support for various use cases.

 Tasks can be optimized and parallelized to enhance scalability and efficiency.
 Each task is classified based on its type, which determines its specific functionality and characteristics.
 The input and output data structures of each task differ from one another.
 The controller manages and arranges the tasks in Directed Acyclic Graphs (DAGs), and performs operations on them periodically and on-demand.
 The data ingestion into the controller is batched and processed between the various task operations.

 The controller requires data persistence to efficiently analyze observability data over time.
 Data persistence is decoupled from computing tasks, allowing flexibility for specific use cases.

 The controller's behavior is governed by a collection of high-level semantic policies that are visible to the user.
 This enables the controller to be managed based on intentions.
 The policies are analyzed by the controller and compared with the observed data to provide insights and configurations for handling the volume of observability data.

 ## Task flows

 ### Basic

 For basic use cases, the volume manager controller tasks can be configured as follows:

 <!---to edit mermaid flowcharts online use: https://mermaid.live/)